 To make edits to an individual Symbol instance without using overrides, you’ll need to detach it from its Source by choosing Layer > Detach from Symbol from the menu or pressing ⌘⇧Y. You can also Control-click on a Symbol instance and choose Detach from Symbol there.

 Right-click on any instance to detach all contents from the Symbol Source.
 This will convert any instance, and any nested Symbols it contains, to groups.
 You can also detach content from a Symbol pressing ⌥⇧⌘Y or heading to Layer>Detach All Contents from Symbol in the menu bar.

 How to swap Symbols

-You can swap Symbols using the Components Popover in the Symbol panel in the Inspector.
+You can swap Symbols using the pop-up in the SYMBOL panel in the Inspector.
 Choose a Symbol from the list or search for the Symbol you’re looking for and click to swap it with the currently selected Symbol.